 Experts have always encouraged newbie traders to practice their forex trading using a demo account before going live.
-Forex Demo Vs Live Trading Account comparison essential for first-comers to hone their basic trading skills.
+Forex Demo Vs Live Trading Account comparison is essential for first-comers to hone their basic trading skills.

 So today blues and bullets team discussed these include developing trading plans, managing their risk exposures, and, most importantly, understanding the trading psychology.
 Once you show that you’re consistently profitable and confident, it’s time to get your feet wet and open a real trading account anyhow you may check the compare the best Forex brokers in the USA.

 But before that know this just because you demonstrated consecutive wins on demo doesn’t imply that you can manage risks and amass huge profits with actual money.
 The success you demonstrated using a demo account is challenging, to replicate.
 Here’s why:

 1. Real money equals real emotions